 It never fails to give a fabulous curry.

 I used it today as both pumpkin and kidney beans have flat flavours.
 But they both add a creaminess to the dish.
-The kidney beans soak up spices and help thicken.
-The brine lends that creaminess, the pumpkin adds the sweetness.
+The kidney beans soak up spices.
+The brine lends that creaminess to the sauce and acts as a natural thickener, the pumpkin adds the sweetness.
 Together they give you a lush smooth mouthful.

 This dish is elevated with a buttery bread.